Lucas-C/ludochaordic/content/2016-02-11-fixing-fonts-that-raise-a-dflt-table-error-in-firefox.md

 Now the explanation on what this `sed` voodoo does: it deletes any `<LangSysRecord>` tag under `ttFont > GSUB > ScriptList > ScriptRecord[ScriptTag="DFLT"] > Script` in the `.ttx` file, in order to conform to the spec.

-It would be waaay cleaner to this with `xml2` / [`xmlstarlet`](http://xmlstar.sourceforge.net/docs.php) / [any other CLI tool that manipulate XML](//stackoverflow.com/a/91801), but `sed` is very portable and can be found on any Unix system.
+It would be waaay cleaner to do this with `xml2` / [`xmlstarlet`](http://xmlstar.sourceforge.net/docs.php) / [any other CLI tool that manipulate XML](//stackoverflow.com/a/91801), but `sed` is very portable and can be found on any Unix system.